Population protocols with unreliable communication: Our models

 \subsection{Proposed models}

-We propose a general notion of an unreliable version of a protocol.
-The intuition we want to formalise is the idea that for every possible step some agents may fail to update their states (and keep their corresponding old states).
-We also require that for some passive agent to receive a transmission, the transmission has to occur (and transmitting parties reliably notice that).
+We propose a general notion of an unreliable communication version of a protocol.
+Our notion models transient failures, so the set of agents is preserved.
+The intuition we formalise is the idea that for every possible transition some agents may fail to update their states (and keep their corresponding old states).
+We also require that for some passive agent to receive a transmission, the transmission has to occur (and active agents who transmit do not update their state if they fail to transmit, although a successful transmission can still fail to be received).